yunba/erl-etcd/README.md

 Refer to `src/etcd.erl` to see more details about APIs.

+## v0.1-beta
+- All wait behaviour will be monitored by etcd_sup
+- Add almost all opt support

 ## v0.1-alpha
 This is the first alpha version of etcd erlang client.
 Supporting:
 - Basic CURD